AntonStoilovskyi/line-editor/README.md

 * Write javascript code to change each line from the file using '--script' flag

 ## Example:
-Change commas in the CSV file to the pipe lines '|' if number of rows equels 4
+Replace commas in the CSV file to the pipelines '|' if the number of rows equals 4

 `line-editor --file test.csv --script "String(input).split(',').length == 4 ?
 String(input).split(',').join('|') : ',,,'"`